 With its vast, open-space desert, areas behind the Mirdif, Arabian Ranches, and Al Qudra are great places to walk your dogs with freedom.
 They will also get a chance to play tag with other fur buddies, as this is a trendy dog-walking spot in Dubai.

 Located in Palm Jumeirah, this water-side mall is perfect for you and your dog if you both like shopping.
 Some restaurants even allow dogs inside as well.
-You just have to remember to keep your dog in their leash at all times and clean up after your dogs.
+You just have to remember to keep your dog on their leash at all times and clean up after your dog.
 Bring some towels for your dogs as they can also swim on the beach.

 Burj Park is a beautiful park in Downtown Dubai where dogs are legal to walk and play.
 It is essential to note that dogs can only set foot on the pavement, as the grasses are off-limits, as well for humans.
 With the scenic view of Dubai Fountains, your dog will surely love this park.

 Located in the heart of Dubai Media City, this beautiful park is perfect for walking your dogs.
 The grass area, the footpath, and the pavement are free to walk on.
 Overall, dogs will surely enjoy this area roaming around freely.

 If your dogs love playing on lush grasses and breathtaking landscapes, The Greens is suited for them.
 It is a top-rated dog park in the heart of Dubai, so expect a lot more furry friends your dog can play with.
 To show the people how pet-friendly the Greens is, it designated an area where dogs can roam freely without their leash.